-senior lecturer at Department of Engineering Sciences, Industrial Engineering & Management
+Professor at Department of Civil and Industrial Engineering, Industrial Engineering and Management

 Within the areas of industrial strategy and innovation, and ethics and sustainability, I am engaged in the following areas of study: